Cat5e & cat6 Cabling

-CAT5e remains the most popular and commonly deployed Ethernet cabling standard.
+Cat5e & Cat6 Cabling remains popular and commonly deployed Ethernet cabling as standard.

 There are various reasons for this, and why there is a widely held belief that CAT5e is here to stay – at least for longer than its predecessors.